csqsiew/website/content/research/conferences.md

 **Forthcoming**

+Siew, C. S. Q. (2020, January).
+Applications of Network Science to the Cognitive and Language Sciences.
+Talk to be presented at the Complexity Institute, NTU, Singapore.

+**2019**

+Siew, C. S. Q. (2019, November).
+Feature Distinctiveness Effects in Language Acquisition and Lexical Processing: Insights from Megastudies.
+Talk presented at the 60th Annual Meeting of the Psychonomic Society.
+Montreal, Canada.

+Castro, N., Stella, M., & Siew, C. S. Q. (2019, October).
+Quantifying the interplay of semantics and phonology during failures of word retrieval by people with aphasia using a multiplex lexical network.
+Parallel session talk presented at the 2019 Conference on Complex Systems.
+NTU, Singapore.

+Siew, C. S. Q. (2019, October).
+Bigram Humor is Associated with Lower Activation Entropy in a Semantic Network.
+Ignite talk presented at the 2019 Conference on Complex Systems.
+NTU, Singapore.

 Siew, C. S. Q. (2019, September).
 Applications of network analysis to education research: Quantifying conceptual representations, modeling learning processes, and developing expertise.
-Talk to be presented at the Symposium on Networks Applied in Science Education Research.
+Invited talk presented at the Symposium on Networks Applied in Science Education Research.
 University of Helsinki, Finland.

-Siew, C. S. Q. (2019, October).
-Bigram Humor is Associated with Lower Activation Entropy in a Semantic Network.
-Talk to be presented at the 2019 Conference on Complex Systems.
-NTU, Singapore.

-Castro, N., Stella, M., & Siew, C. S. Q. (2019, October).
-Quantifying the interplay of semantics and phonology during failures of word retrieval by people with aphasia using a multiplex lexical network.
-Talk to be presented at the 2019 Conference on Complex Systems.
-NTU, Singapore.

-Siew, C. S. Q. (2019, November).
-Feature Distinctiveness Effects in Language Acquisition and Lexical Processing: Insights from Megastudies.
-Talk to be presented at the 60th Annual Meeting of the Psychonomic Society.
-Montreal, Canada.

-**2019**

 Siew, C. S. Q. (2019, May).
 Listen Carefully: Auditory Illusions and Tricks.
 Pint of Science.
 Coventry, UK.
 [Public outreach].